gaurav3444/-sit323-737-2024-t1-prac5p/README.md

 7. tested the apllication

-8. then pushed the docker image to a registry using this command :- " docker tag my-web-app username/repository:tag "
+8. then i taged the docker image to a registry using this command :- " docker tag my-web-app username/repository:tag "

+9. after that i pushed the image using this command :- " docker push username/repository:tag "